 In this case study, we follow the journey of a company seeking a HITRUST i1 certification to close a lucrative healthcare-related client.
 They faced numerous remediation tasks to satisfy the HITRUST i1 requirements.
-We assisted them in prioritizing the remediation tasks and suggested that they obtain a HITRUST e1 certification first, which they could do within the period promised to their client.
+We assisted them in prioritizing the remediation tasks.
+This suggested they obtain a HITRUST e1 certification first, which they could do within the period promised to their client.
 The lead time to complete all the required statements for the HITRUST i1 validated assessment placed the certification at risk within the allotted time.

 The company had implemented many of the required HITRUST i1 controls but needed the policy to enforce the reason or efficacy of the control.
 In addition, there were no documented processes delineating the responsibilities, frequency, and documentation for managing the controls.
 Other controls were not implemented and would require assistance from a third party for configuration and operation.

 We conducted a gap analysis in Phalanx, our GRC (governance, risk, and compliance) platform, measuring both the current level of compliance and the amount of work required to close the current gap.
-This provided the client with a list of items, to begin with first due to the greater effort required for remediation.
+This provided the client with a list of items to begin with due to the greater effort required for remediation.

 Since the requirement statements for the new e1 validated assessment are also included in the i1, we also tracked gaps for it.
 While some domains began with a lower score in the e1, we observed that fewer requirement statements needed improvement to pass an e1-validated assessment.